/HERE TO HELP

 Seniors who are considering attending a Division I or II University and hope to compete on an athletic team must complete an NCAA application eligibility form.
-Students can apply to the NCAA on-line by clicking HERE.
+Students can apply to the NCAA on-line by going to the NCAA website HERE.
 Seniors who are considering attending an NAIA member school must complete the NAIA application.
-For a complete listing of NAIA schools and an application click HERE.
-When a student completes NCAA or NAIA application, he/she must request transcripts be sent to NCAA or NAIA via their Parchment account.
-It is the student’s responsibility to check requirements and make sure his/her senior courses insure eligibility.
+For a complete listing of NAIA schools and an application, go to the NAIA website HERE.
+When a student completes an NCAA or NAIA application, he or she must request transcripts be sent to NCAA or NAIA via their Parchment account.
+It is the student’s responsibility to check requirements and make sure his or her senior courses insure eligibility.
 Here is the link to the Holland Christian High School guide to NCAA eligibility by Division 1 or Division 2.

 Men must register with Selective Service within 30 days of their 18th birthday.
 For more information go to www.sss.gov.